vudoan1708-cyber/storybook-interaction-2-test/README.md

 - Allow defining actors globally in a repo instead of locally in each stories file.
 ### 1.4.1
 - Remove logs.
+### 1.4.2
+- Function call times tracker was missed, fix it so it can track the number of times a endpoint has been caled.